Mikrodidakt/bakery/README.md

 ## Docker

-By default bakery will use Docker.
-Please see [how to setup docker](documentation/docker.md) for more information on setup docker.
-Please see [how to disable docker](documentation/workspace-config.md#disabled) for information on how to run bakery without docker.
+By default, Bakery utilizes Docker.
+Refer to the [Docker setup guide](documentation/docker.md) for detailed instructions on setting up Docker on your host system.
+Additionally, if you wish to run Bakery without Docker, please consult the guide on [disabling Docker](documentation/workspace-config.md#disabled) for detailed instructions.

 ## Usage